zhunhung/ARApp/README.md

 ARApp
 =====================
-This repo is a tutorial for people who are new to AR and wish to learn how to create their own Android AR App.
-This is build upon ARCore and Virocore which makes it simple to rapidly build immersive AR and VR applications.
+This repo is part of a tutorial for people who are new to AR and wish to learn how to create their own Android AR App.
+This is build on ARCore and Virocore which makes it simple to rapidly build immersive AR and VR applications.

 The tutorial can be found [here](https://medium.com/@zhun/how-to-build-your-first-android-ar-app-in-one-hour-64c24ce04754).